Colinm1215/ChatbotMQP/README.md

 Configure config.py with appropriate settings and API key.

 # TO-DO:
+Do some kind of proprocessing to text being sent to database (remove whitespace and unicode, maybe use nlp to chunk into semantic ideas)
 Integrate other modules of the project
 Integrate a dynamic user system.
 Improve event handling, context awaress, and response generation.